Alabama town disbands police department over racist text

 During the council meeting, Latimore announced he had suspended the chief and assistant chief, and the council voted to end the agency.
 Latimer said Carden turned in his resignation via text message just hours after the city council voted to dissolve the department.

 Located in central Alabama, southeast of Birmingham, Vincent has a population of just under 2,000 people.
-It’s located in Shelby, St. Clair, and Talladega counties.
+It’s in Shelby, St. Clair, and Talladega counties.